apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 only guaranteed to have been met after the `get()` called on returned future and an attempt has been made to read the stream.

-Thus, if even when file does not exist, the following call MUST succeed, returning a `CompletableFuture` to be evaluated.
+Thus, if even when file does not exist, or is a directory rather than a file, the following call MUST succeed, returning a `CompletableFuture` to be evaluated.

 ```java
 Path p = new Path("file://tmp/file-which-does-not-exist");